 Cheap Cryptocurrency: Five Coins You Can Add to Your Wallet Today

-And when it comes to buying crypto, you don’t have to buy a whole coin.
+For the most part, what this means is you don’t have to buy a whole coin.
 Not by a long shot.
 Take Bitcoin, for instance.
 Each Bitcoin is made up of 100 million “satoshis.”
 A “satoshi” is the smallest fraction that a Bitcoin can be broken down into.
 So as long as Bitcoin is trading for less than $200 million per coin, you can pick up a fraction of it for less than $2.

-And I think you’d be hard pressed to find anyone who wouldn’t consider $2 a pretty cheap investment…
+Safe to say you’d be hard pressed to find anyone who wouldn’t consider $2 a pretty cheap investment…

 But for our purposes, we’re going to look at five altcoins that have a whole lot more room for growth…